- Dr. Michele Villagran (Chair)

 - Build relationships outside of the school (within the University, in the Silicon Valley, other national and global relationships)

 Session Title: Collaborating for Success: A Hispanic Heritage Month Case Study

 Overview: Guest speakers Nadia Rendon and Nicanor Diaz chat about how to successfully leverage collaboration to celebrate Hispanic Heritage Month.
 They showcase the work that they did this year along with some pictures of their programs.
 They talk about how they planned the events, and the importance of partnering with other departments in the library and community organizations to ensure the success of the program.

 Session Title: Humble Leadership as a Humble Practice

-Overview: This 60-minute webinar will introduce the concept of humble leadership.
+Overview: This 60-minute webinar introduces the concept of humble leadership.
 Humble leadership is a leadership style developed by Dr. Edgar Schien, MIT emeritus professor of organizational psychology.
-This webinar will introduce the idea of humble leadership as a pathway to engage in leadership as a librarian.
-Our guest speaker will share her thoughts about humble leadership using a framework of cultural humility to situate humble leadership as a humble practice within a developing framework of cultural humility for librarianship.
+This webinar introduces the idea of humble leadership as a pathway to engage in leadership as a librarian.
+Our guest speaker shares her thoughts about humble leadership using a framework of cultural humility to situate humble leadership as a humble practice within a developing framework of cultural humility for librarianship.

 2020 Diversity Webinar Series